mariadb-corporation/MaxScale/Documentation/Getting-Started/MaxGUI.md

 ## Global search

-The global search input located next to the "+ Create New" button allows to search for keywords in tables.
-Eg: type undefined in dashboard page, tab servers will show records with undefined values.
+The global search input located next to the "+ Create New" button allows to search for keywords in tables. e.g. type undefined in dashboard page, tab servers will show records with undefined values.

 # Limitations

-For all resource creation such as filters, services, monitors and listeners, only loaded modules will be available.
-Eg: If there is no filter modules is loaded when run MaxScale, MaxGui can not get filter modules, therefore, filter resource can no be created.
+For all resource creation such as filters, services, monitors and listeners, only loaded modules will be available. e.g. If there is no filter modules is loaded when run MaxScale, MaxGui can not get filter modules, therefore, filter resource can no be created.